Autonomous Driving presents a huge opportunity to open new revenue pools & competitive advantage

 - What is the status of Autonomous Driving Regulation in major car markets?

 - What are the differences in the legal and regulatory framework between Europe, the United States and China?
-How will these differences in policy affect L3-5 deployment?
+How will these differences in policy affect Level 3-Level 5 deployment?

 - Which geography presents the most favourable environment for deployment of Level 3?